 A performance of “Superstition,” one of the songs in the Melodics app

 Although some finger drumming performances may look complex and meticulously coordinated, they can all be broken down into several basic rhythms.
 Most of these can be derived from popular syncopated patterns such as the clave and tresillo.
 When you’re first practicing and slowly layering isolated parts, it’s beneficial to practice straight quarter notes, eighth notes, and sixteenth notes at various speeds.

-The Melodics course did a great job at breaking down complex rhythms; each beat would be broken down to its simplest components, and the app would make sure you could perform these in order to progress to the final beat.
+In the Melodics course, each beat would be broken down to its simplest components, and the app would make sure you could perform these in order to progress to the final beat.
 In order to excel in any performing art, it’s crucial to build strong fundamentals.

 2. Practice with a metronome

-The instant feedback system is undoubtedly one of the strongest features of the Melodics app.
+The instant feedback system was undoubtedly one of the strongest features of the Melodics app.
 It displays properly-timed notes in green, early notes in orange, and missed notes in red.
-By using longer phrases (sometimes 32 or even 64 measures), the app really tests if you were able to consistently time your notes over longer periods of time.
+By using longer phrases (sometimes 32 or even 64 measures), the app tested if you were able to consistently time your notes over longer periods of time.

 3. Utilize all of your fingers

 A lot of people start finger drumming with their index fingers, as this seems natural and most similar to the feeling of holding drumsticks.
 However, more complex rhythms begin to necessitate the use of your thumb and your middle, ring, and pinky fingers.

 While trying to use all of these fingers at once would be intimidating for most learners, the Melodics lessons were quite effective at gradually introducing the different roles for each finger; the thumb would generally play the primary drums like kicks and snares, while the index finger would reach up to play the melodic loops and other harmonic samples like guitar and piano chords.